-The Institute joined the fight against organized crime in the Former Yugoslav Republic of Macedonia (FYROM) in 2002.
+The Institute joined the fight against organized crime in North Macedonia in 2002.
 As part of a consortium to implement the Tempus Project, financed by the European Commission, the Siracusa Institute helped run an advanced training program to support Macedonian justice operators working to stop organized crime.
-The Institute facilitated five workshops and seminars between 2002 and 2003 in Siracusa and Skopje in cooperation with the Polizei Fortbildungsinstitut, Neuss (Germany) and the University St. Kiril I Metodu Center for Education of Personnel in the Field of Security, School of Security, Skopje (FYROM).
+The Institute facilitated five workshops and seminars between 2002 and 2003 in Siracusa and Skopje in cooperation with the Polizei Fortbildungsinstitut, Neuss (Germany) and the University St. Kiril I Metodu Center for Education of Personnel in the Field of Security, School of Security, Skopje.
 Overall, these seminars trained around 200 officers.

 In 2004 and 2005, the Institute conducted a technical assistance program to promote the ratification and the implementation of the Palermo Convention, sponsored by the Ministry of Justice of Italy and in cooperation with the Monitoring Center for Organized Crime (OPCO).
 In November 2005 the Siracusa Institute organized a seminar in Skopje entitled “International Judicial and Police Cooperation in the UN Convention against Transnational Organized Crime and its Protocols.”
-The seminar, attended by 72 participants and 10 lecturers, opened with a welcome speech by the Minister of Justice of the FYROM Meri Madlenovska-Gjorgjievska and President Giuseppe di Gennaro, Former President IV Chamber, Court of Cassation and Former President of UNFDAC, on behalf of the Ministry of Justice of Italy.
+The seminar, attended by 72 participants and 10 lecturers, opened with a welcome speech by the Minister of Justice of North Macedonia Meri Madlenovska-Gjorgjievska and President Giuseppe di Gennaro, Former President IV Chamber, Court of Cassation and Former President of UNFDAC, on behalf of the Ministry of Justice of Italy.